PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/HRSADentalHealthProfessionalShortageAreas_16091923631950/Orientation).

-In practice, DHPSAs are most often used to describe a geographiy's status: either being a DHPSA or not being a DHPSA.
+In practice, DHPSAs are most often used to describe a geography’s status: either being a DHPSA or not being a DHPSA.
 But there are so many deeper data points contained in the DHPSA files that can be useful, including the following measures:

 * Population to dental provider ratio
 * Total dental FTEs
-* Addditional dental FTEs needed
+* Additional dental FTEs needed
 * Population served by current dental workforce
 * Percent of people unserved
 * Population left unserved by inadequate dental workforce

-The Tableau dasbhboard tries to bring awareness to this richness by allowing users to update the charts per each different measure.
+The Tableau dashboard tries to bring awareness to this richness by allowing users to update the charts per each different measure.

 The dashboard also tries to help users understand that DHPSA designations may not apply to everyone living in an area.
 A DHPSA may apply to a specific population in a boundary, such as low income people or people who are migrant farmworkers.
 The Dashboard allows users to select by these features and filter the charts.

-The Tableau dashboards use a 7-shade continuous purple scale for each measure fixed on the the country-level so that the colors do not change if a state or other type of filter is applied.
+The Tableau dashboards use a 7-shade continuous purple scale for each measure fixed on the country-level so that the colors do not change if a state or other type of filter is applied.

 ## Code